Image 1 of 1

 Capsaicin stimulates gastric secretions, aiding digestion and nutrient absorption.
 It also reduces bloating and improves gut motility—great for relieving constipation.

-Capsaicin reduces pain by blocking substance P, a neuropeptide that sends pain signals to the brain.
+Reduces pain by blocking substance fee this is a neuropeptide that sends pain signals to the brain.

 Topical capsaicin creams are clinically proven to reduce joint and nerve pain in conditions like osteoarthritis, rheumatoid arthritis, and neuropathy.
 Oral cayenne also supports reduced inflammation from within.